 Mr Salah Elbeera – CEO

-Sheikh Mustafa Abdullah Graf – Imam – Interim Manager
+Sheikh Mustafa Abdullah Graf – Imam – Head of Premises Dep.

 Sheikh Mohammed Al-Saeiti – Sharia Consultant